Ethiopia: Photos impact journey

 Then Gizachew – the project leader of the water project to be visited by us – took him into the slums of Kechene.
 Kechene is the largest slum in Addis Ababa.
 There we first became acquainted with the Solid Waste Collectors: is a women-run waste collection service in the slums of Addis Ababa.
 They currently provide no fewer than 500 households with their services!
 But that’s still. but the beginning: they are currently saving for a second garbage truck to expand their services.

-Then we went to have a look at a WASH kiosk built by Amref within the project we support: Clean water: a matter for everyone.
+Then we went to see a WASH kiosk built by Amref within the project we support: Making Water Everybody’s Business.
 A WASH kiosk is a public space where one can wash, fetch water and toilet.
 This WASH kiosk is maintained by young people with disabilities, so that they too can participate in society.

 Then we got back on the bus for a wonderful road trip from Addis Ababa to Awash.
 With that, the first day was a fact and we prepared ourselves for day 2: a day full of visits to water projects.